 I knew those blessings couldn't all be dismissed so easily but that didn't stop me.
 Agency is a thing and I'm not attractive, so God is wrong, end of discussion, let's move on.
 There was also the small matter of my ambivalence toward marriage in the first place.
 I'm not like most people who feel a need for companionship and go out searching for someone to fill that need.
 Rather, I enjoy my solitary lifestyle and feel no desire to alter it except when I happen to stumble upon someone whose company I enjoy more than the freedom to do what I want when I want.
 And there are several people in this world who want to get married and deserve to get married but won't.
 So why, I wondered, didn't God make this promise to one of them instead?
 He or she would appreciate it a lot more.
 I don't need it.
 I can cope with being alone for the rest of my life better than most probably can.

 In 2017 I fell really hard for a coworker who set the bar for all prospective spouses going forward.
 Before her, I had decided who I liked on a case-by-case basis; after her, I knew exactly what I wanted and couldn't be satisfied with anything less.
 But she had a boyfriend on a mission and was already planning on marrying him when he came home.
 I calculated that if I had gone on a mission myself and then started working there when I came home, I would have met her a year earlier, before she decided to wait for him, and maybe I would have married her instead.
 Maybe, I realized, she was meant to be the one for me, but I used my agency to screw it up.
 Last year, nearly six years after the first anomalous blessing, I got another one that actually was love-related this time, and the guy promised that my alleged wife and I will both know that it's right.
 Not necessarily in a "love at first sight" way, though, as he also said something about "whether you've already met her or not."
-I appreciate God's helpfulness in narrowing it down to those two categories.
+I appreciate God's helpfulness in narrowing it down to those two options.

 By this point of course it was obvious that God had someone specific in mind, and that none of the women I had considered over the years was her.
 One could, in an attempt to preserve agency, split hairs and insist that this obvious meaning isn't the actual meaning, that the future event of a marriage is set in stone but the other party involved is subject to change.
 But to my mind that's a logical impossibility.
 Either both aspects are set in stone or both are subject to change.
 It's not like God is saying, "You're such a nice guy, I'm sure you'll find someone or other, and I'm so confident in that probability that I'm willing to risk a universe-destroying paradox by potentially making a liar out of myself after I state it as a fact."